 Bear Pond Books

-Bear Pond Books is an independent bookstore located on Main Street.
-It carries new releases, local authors, and a curated selection of fiction, nonfiction, and children’s books.
+Bear Pond Books is an independent bookstore on Main Street carrying new releases, local authors, and a curated selection of fiction, nonfiction, and children’s books.
+Knowledgeable staff, author events, and a cozy space to browse.

 Artisan Galleries and Craft Shops

-Montpelier has several galleries and craft shops featuring work by Vermont artists and makers.
-You’ll find:
+Montpelier has several galleries and craft shops featuring work by Vermont artists and makers handmade jewelry, pottery, ceramics, textiles, fiber arts, wood carvings, and furniture.

 Juana’s Garden

-Whether you’re a first-time buyer or an experienced user, our team is here to answer questions and help you make informed choices.
-Learn more here: What to Expect When Visiting a Cannabis Boutique in Montpelier
+Whether you’re a first-time buyer or an experienced user, our Certified Ganjier™ and team are here to answer questions and help you make informed choices.
+Learn more: What to Expect When Visiting a Cannabis Boutique in Montpelier

-For visitors new to Vermont’s cannabis laws, we recommend starting with this guide: Can Tourists Buy Cannabis in Vermont?
+For visitors new to Vermont’s cannabis laws: Can Tourists Buy Cannabis in Vermont?

 Dining and Drinks in Montpelier